Abdullah-Yilmazer/Single-Page-Application-with-Background-Music/README.md

 - Smooth scrolling to section anchors.
 - Page-specific CSS and JavaScript loading.

+## Demo

+You can see a live demo of the application [here](https://abdullah-yilmazer.github.io/Single-Page-Application-with-Background-Music/).

 ## How to Run

 1. Clone the repository: